wp-plugins/web-fiction-table-of-contents-widget/readme.txt

 1. Widget Configuration

 == Changelog ==

+= 0.2.1 =
+* Changed compatible up to info, no other changes

 = 0.2 =
 * Bug Fix - Not setting a title for your table of contents widget no longer displays a widget without a title, it now displays Table of Contents as the Widget Configuration box indicates.